UBC-MDS/beijing_air_quality_analysis/README.md

 ### **Hypothesis Testing:**

 Given that we have good sample size for both samples and the data points are independent, we will perform a hypothesis test to determine whether there is statistical evidence to indicate an improvement in PM2.5 measurements in Beijing between 2013 and year 2017.
+We will implement one-tailed test to answer the question since we expect to detect the improvement in PM2.5 pollution.

-\- Null Hypothesis($H_0$): The measurement of PM2.5 in Beijing from time_B does not show any sign of improvement comparing to time_A.
-(Point estimate of PM2.5 in time_A is equal to the point estimate of PM2.5 in time_B)
+-   Null Hypothesis($H_0$): The measurement of PM2.5 in Beijing from time_B does not show any sign of improvement comparing to time_A.
+(Point estimate of PM2.5 in time_A $\\leq$ the point estimate of PM2.5 in time_B)

-\- Alternative Hypothesis($H_A$): The measurement of PM2.5 in Beijing from time_B shows an improvement comparing to time_A.
-(Point estimate of PM2.5 in time_A is **greater** than the point estimate of PM2.5 in time_B)
+-   Alternative Hypothesis($H_A$): The measurement of PM2.5 in Beijing from time_B shows an improvement comparing to time_A.
+(Point estimate of PM2.5 in time_A > the point estimate of PM2.5 in time_B)

-We will perform exploratory data analysis steps to identify and demonstrate the unique patterns and distributions of PM2.5 data points for time_A and time_B data sets, and then make the decision on corresponding tests and estimators to answer our inferential question from the introduction.
+We will perform exploratory data analysis steps to identify and demonstrate the unique patterns and distributions of PM2.5 data points for time_A and time_B data sets, and then pick the appropriate estimator from our observation to answer the inferential question on PM2.5 pollutant.

 **Exploratory approaches:**